dart-archive/pub-dartlang/app/doc/faq.markdown

 {% endhighlight %}

 Then Dart loads that as normal.
 This behavior is a [specified][spec] part of the Dart language.
-As you can see, the example only works if you have a directory named `packages` inside your `web` directory and that directory in turn contains the packages that your app uses.
+The example only works if you have a directory named `packages` inside your `web` directory and that directory in turn contains the packages that your app uses.

 [spec]: http://www.dartlang.org/docs/spec/